scicloj/wolframite/DEV-DOCS.md

 ## Open questions

 * Why cannot I start three Wolframite REPLs on the same PC?
 (The 3rd fails w/ "MathLink connection was lost")
-* Why do we want to support `:parse/custom-parse-symbols` (and not simply support either a sym or a set of symbols as the dispatch-val?)
-Also, why do we force the user to set the `:custom-parse` flag?
 * The flags - do we need all, how to understand them, ...?
 * How well is WL's Associative supported in parse<>convert?
-(There is some flag related to this)
+(There is some flag related to this, some TODO/FIXME comments, ...)
 * How to install packages? (see `Needs` wl fn)
 * What are `defaults/clojure-scope-aliases` about?
 * How to load .wl file into a REPL?
 (Thomas may know)